Ex-nurse sentenced to probation in patient medication death - NewsBreak

 “I'll be forever haunted by my role in her untimely passing,” she said.
 “She did not deserve that.”

+In weighing whether to grant Vaught judicial diversion, Smith cited Vaught's remorse as well as her honesty about the medication error.

-Vaught also apologized that discussion of systemic hospital problems and the danger of criminalizing mistakes by health care workers took some attention away from Charlene Murphey.
+Speaking before she was sentenced, Vaught apologized to Murphey's family if the discussion of systemic hospital problems and the danger of criminalizing mistakes took some attention away from the death of their loved one.

 “I’m sorry that this public outpouring of support for me has caused you to continue to live this over and over,” she told them.
 “No one has forgotten about your loved one, no one has forgotten about Ms. Murphey.
 We're all horribly, horribly sorry for what happened.”

-Some health care workers have left bedside nursing for administrative positions, while others quit the profession altogether, saying the risk of going to prison for a mistake has made nursing intolerable.
-Wearing purple T-shirts reading “#IAmRaDonda” and “Seeking Justice for Nurses and Patients in a BROKEN system,” they listened to speeches from other nurses and supporters.
+After Vaught was found guilty in March, health care workers began posting to social media that there were leaving bedside nursing for administrative positions, or even quitting the profession altogether.
+They said the risk of going to prison for a mistake has made nursing intolerable.

+On Friday, Vaught's supporters wore purple T-shirts reading “#IAmRaDonda” and “Seeking Justice for Nurses and Patients in a BROKEN system," as they listened to speeches from other nurses and supporters.
+They also held a moment of silence to remember Charlene Murphey.

 Aleece Ellison traveled from Texas to join them.
 An emergency room nurse for 14 years, she said she broke down crying when Vaught was found guilty.